 The farmer army conquered Beijing and the Ming emperor committed suicide himself.
 But the general Li who leading the army on the Great Wall surrendered to the Qing and alien to get to Beijing.
 Li Zicheng didn’t withstand the strong force.
-He crowned himself the emperor of SUN dynasty and rub Beijing, burn down the Forbidden city and run away…
+He crowned himself the emperor of the SUN dynasty and rub Beijing, burn down the Forbidden city, and run away…

 3. CI XI — the most powerful woman in Chinese history

 Cixi also called Xitaihou or Xiaoqin Xianhuanghou, byname Empress Dowager, (born November 29, 1835, Beijing, China—died November 15, 1908, Beijing), consort of the Xianfeng emperor (reigned 1850–61), mother of the Tongzhi emperor (reigned 1861–75), adoptive mother of the Guangxu emperor (reigned 1875–1908), and a towering presence over the Chinese empire for almost half a century.
 By maintaining authority over the Manchu imperial house (Qing dynasty, 1644–1911/12), she became one of the most powerful women in the history of China.